dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Instructor_Notes/condition-controlled-loops.md

 # the while loop!

-The way a while loops are condition controlled loops.
+While loops are condition-controlled loops.
 Meaning that there is a predicate (just like an if statement) but the block of code will repeat forever until that predicate is untrue.

-Of course we don't want our program to loop for ever so we need either create a condition where the predicate is false or use the `break` statement.
+Of course we don't want our program to loop forever so we need to either create a condition where the predicate is false or use the `break` statement.

 [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while)